dntstck/blog/scheduled/keychron-k11.md

 <h1 id="kde-return"><em>Final Thoughts</em></h1>

 <p>If you're looking to improve your typing skills, want a more comfortable keyboard, are a coder, do a lot of typing or simply want to treat yourself, I highly recommend this keyboard.
 Its a bit pricey at 100 moneys, but it's so worth every penny.
+An absolute dream to type on, fully customizable and layers add a whole new dimension to productivity, highly recommend.

 Catch you next time,